Zydak/Vulkan-Path-Tracer/README.md

   <img src="./Gallery/DepthOfField.png"/>
 </p>

-And since this is a path tracer, light rays are already simulated, all that needs to be done is offseting the origin slightly and pointing the ray to a focus point.
+And since this is a path tracer, light rays are already simulated, all that needs to be done is offsetting the origin slightly and pointing the ray to a focus point.

 ```
 focusPoint = origin + direction * focalLength;